zedchance/oscars/DELIVERABLES.md

 - [x] The results returned contain data which correlates the Oscar category results with additional data from an outside source such as OMDb, TMDb, TVDb etc. by providing a link to an external site for the movie.
     - OMDb is used when the singleton endpoint `/movie/{title}` is called.
 This provides a link to the IMDb page.
 - [ ] The search feature allows limiting results to a date range.
-- [ ] More than one category can be searched.
+- [x] More than one category can be searched.
+    - The `/category/{name}` category can search any of the Oscar categories listed [here](https://github.com/zedchance/oscars/wiki/Endpoints#category).
-- [ ] More than one endpoint that delivers a collection resource.
+- [x] More than one endpoint that delivers a collection resource.
+    - Both `/all` and `/category/{name}` return collection resources.
 - [ ] More than one endpoint that delivers a singleton resource.
 - [ ] GUI for the product (or portions thereof).
 - [ ] Well-designed HTML page documenting API endpoints and example inputs/outputs.